Aufbau (journal): Archives

-The Aufbau database

 From September 1, 1944, through September 27, 1946, the Aufbau printed numerous lists of Jewish Holocaust survivors located in Europe, as well as a few lists of victims.
 The data include information taken from lists which appeared between late 1944 and early 1947.
 The lists published in Aufbau were prepared by many different organizations, often by Jewish relief organizations or by officials in displaced persons' camps.

-The Aufbau Indexing Project

 The Aufbau Indexing Project (AIP) is an online database of names that appeared in announcements published in the Aufbau.